 White still life

-White still life: there is no such separate genre of «white still life».
+White still life: this oil painting was created by the artist in order to show how complex white color can be combined and harmonized with any space and unexpected objects around.
+The picture seems to glow from the inside and soothes the environment around it.
+There is no such separate genre of «white still life».
 There is no genre, but there are paintings.
 They were created in different countries and at different times.
 They are united by a common philosophy of color and a common inner music.
 The first to experiment with white were the main experts in still lifes — the Dutch.
 Handmade oil painting.

 Wine, grapes, bread, tablecloth, peeled lemon, shine of silver.
 Such still lifes became the prototype of stylizations and artistic games of the future.
 Creating such works, the artist jokes with the viewer, because there is no white in them.
 Our brain endows this property with objects of different textures, such as salt, flower petals, the mother-of-pearl surface of an oyster shell, a milk jug, a fragile egg shell, and polished metal.
 White is not on canvas.
 White is in our thoughts and an established understanding of the subject.